The Cac 40 on the rise, when the small increases the big, market news

 It’s historic for a car manufacturer

 Michelin gave up some ground (-0.9%) despite a better-than-expected quarterly copy.
 The group saw its turnover increase slightly by 4% in a declining global tire market, while car manufacturers are severely hampered in their production by the shortage of electronic chips.
 Sales of so-called original equipment tires, those sold to manufacturers, were down at Michelin in volume in the third quarter, while sales of replacement tires were stable.
-If Michelin has succeeded in generating higher turnover, it is thanks to its pricing power, its ability to increase prices in order to pass on increases in the costs of raw materials and energy to customers.
+If Michelin has succeeded in generating increased sales, it is thanks to its pricing power, its ability to increase prices in order to pass on increases in the costs of raw materials and energy to customers.
 Michelin, which has confirmed its objectives for the year, speaks of a very disturbed environment in the automotive industry (the group has also lowered its forecast for the tire market this year) … which in no way prevents You’re here to visit new records on Wall Street (at almost $ 1,100 per share).
-The group of Elon Musk continues its soaring stock market after having crossed, yesterday, the threshold of 1,000 billion in capitalization – a historic first for a car manufacturer.
+Elon Musk’s group continues its stock market surge after having crossed the threshold of 1,000 billion in capitalization yesterday – a historic first for a car manufacturer.
 The car rental company Hertz announced yesterday that it had ordered Tesla 100,000 Model 3 to electrify its fleet.

 For his part, Orange lost 1.7% after reporting a third quarter revenue contraction.